 2. Take Proper Care of Your Teeth

 Each family member should make time for dental care daily.
 Visiting a dentist twice a year for a teeth cleaning will aid with preserving oral health.
-There are many resources like the Dentrix Dental Care website which offer helpful insights about dental care for people of all ages.
+There are many resources which offer helpful insights about dental care for people of all ages.

 For the kids, proper oral hygiene sets them up for fewer dental issues as adults.
 Make it fun for them by investing in character-themed toothbrushes and letting the kids select dental products that interest them, like toothpaste in their favorite color.